• Skip to primary navigation

 Flipping Hawaiian buns over to brown top sides for Blackstone Breakfast Sliders

 While the top and bottom toast, you can building the Blackstone breakfast sliders.
-Place the sausage layer on onto the bottom part of the rolls, then the scrambled eggs with cheese, and top with strips of bacon and the top of the rolls.
+Place the sausage layer onto the bottom part of the rolls, then the scrambled eggs with cheese, and top with strips of bacon and the top of the rolls.

 Carefully placing grilled sausage patty onto bottom buns for Blackstone Breakfast Sliders